Husarnet Documentation

 wordpress

-To start a Husarnet Sidecar container that provides over-the-internet access for your application containers (in the example below - for wordpress
+To start a Husarnet Sidecar container that provides over-the-internet access for your application containers (in the example below - for wordpress), create a compose.yaml file:

 services: